andrewbowen19/ClusterEclipsingBinaries/README.md

 # Welcome to the GitHub repository of our Cluster Eclipsing Binaries project!

-This project, serving as my senior thesis, studies the period recovery of the new Large Synoptic Survey Telescope for eclipsing binary stars in clusters.
+This project, serving as my senior thesis, studies the period recovery of the new Vera Rubin Observatory(formerly the *Large Synoptic Survey Telescope*) for eclipsing binary stars in clusters.
 By learning about the periods of binary stars, we can then infer the mass of these stars -- allowing us to test our models of stellar evolution.

 We used data from catalogs provided from several sources of both [Open](https://www.google.com/search?client=safari&rls=en&q=webda+catalog&ie=UTF-8&oe=UTF-8) and [Globular clusters](http://physwww.mcmaster.ca/~harris/mwgc.dat).